 On Sunday 19 May the parish rector baptised Ellis King, an adult convert to the Orthodox faith.
 Ellis, who was baptised in honour of the Prophet Elijah, had as his sponsor his sister-in-law Marina Melnikoff.
 We warmly congratulate Ellis, his wife Ludmila, and his sponsor Marina.
 May God grant his newly-baptised servant many years!

-Our Autumn 2019 Schedule of Services - covering March, April and May 2019 - is now available in PDF format.
-It includes all our services for Great Lent, Holy Week and Pascha .
-A copy of the English-language Autumn 2019 Schedule of Services is available here, and a copy of the Russian-language Autumn 2019 Schedule of Services is available here.
-Both can also be accessed on our Services page, and printed copies are available in church.
+Our Winter 2019 Schedule of Services - covering June, July and August - is now available in PDF format.
+Services of note during this period include those for Ascension on Wednesday-Thursday 5-6 June, for Pentecost on Saturday-Sunday 15-16 June, Bishop George’s visit on Sunday 4 August, the commemoration of Saint Panteleimon on Thursday-Friday 8-9 August, and for the Transfiguration of the Lord on Sunday-Monday 18-19 August.
+A copy of the English-language Winter 2019 Schedule of Services is available here, and a copy of the Russian-language Winter 2019 Schedule of Services is available here.
+Printed copies in both languages are now available in church.